toddbranch/ECE382/admin/labs.md

 You are expected to use the same structured programming techniques that you were taught in CS110.

 You must comment your code where appropriate.
 This doesn't mean commenting every line you write - that's distracting and unproductive.
-Comments should be used to convey the general idea of a block of code or explain a section that may be unclear.
+Comments should be used to convey the general purpose of a block of code or explain a section that may be unclear.
 You can assume the reader is a knowledgeable engineer.

 Use meaningful, readable variable names - variable1 or var1 or loop1 or L1 are unacceptable.